 To access the report once the initial processing step is completed, on the Home tab, in the Processing section, click Report.
 You can also access the processing report at any time in the project folder in PDF and HTML format.
 The processing report includes the following sections.

-The Project Summary table provides an overview of general project settings.
-The fields in the Project Summary table are described below:
+The Processing Summary table provides basic information about the project, such as the camera used and the project's overall scope.
+The fields in the Processing Summary table are described below:

 Field name | Description |